Psyduck10/Packet_Sniffing_Project/README.md

 📘 Project Overview

 This project demonstrates **packet sniffing** and **plaintext credential capture** in a safe, isolated lab environment as part of a cybersecurity assignment.
+I have created two virtual machines one is attacker and one is victim.
 The goal is to highlight the security risks of transmitting unencrypted credentials using tools like **Wireshark**.

 🎯 Objective